-5.B.7 For Emission Points AA-028 and AA-030, the permittee shall install a non-resettable hour meter on the engines, if one is not already installed.
+5.B.7 For Emission Point AA-028, the permittee shall install a non-resettable hour meter on the engine, if one is not already installed.
 The permittee shall keep records of the operation of the engine in emergency and non-emergency service that are recorded through the hour meter.
 The permittee shall record the time of operation and the reason the engine was in operation during that time.